 Two major watersheds of the Bay are in Pennsylvania and make up 40 percent of the entire Bay watershed.

-Realizing the failure to meet these goals, a new plan to put the entire 64,000-square-mile watershed on a pollution diet has begun.
+Realizing the failure to meet these goals, a new plan to put the entire 64,000-square-mile watershed on a pollution diet was established in 2010.
 This pollution diet, known as a total maximum daily load or TMDL, sets limits on the amount of pollution waterways may receive and still meet water-quality standards.
-In addition to the pollution restrictions, there is a plan of action that sets enforceable and measurable goals to track restoration progress.
+In addition to the pollution restrictions there are enforceable and measurable goals to track restoration progress.

 Public participation is critical to the development of a TMDL.
 Although the federal government typically takes the lead, individual states create local cleanup plans and the public has an opportunity to respond and comment.
 Local insight can provide a broader picture of what is happening in local watersheds.